OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Throughout this MOOC, we consider 'Open Science' to be fully inclusive of all of these terms, all scholarly research disciplines, and to reflect the wider process of organised knowledge creation [(Bartling and Friesike, 2014)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Bartling%20and%20Friesike%2C%202014.pdf).

-Ironically, the only current peer-reviewed research article to systematically attempt to define Open Science is paywalled, so we do not include here.
+Ironically, the only current peer-reviewed research article to systematically attempt to define Open Science is paywalled, so we do not include it here.
 Sigh.

 <br/>